Menu

 $14M Car Accident Settlement

-The Regan Zambri Long medical malpractice lawyers are nationally recognized and highly respected personal injury attorneys.
+The Regan Zambri Long medical malpractice lawyers are nationally recognized and highly respected personal injury attorneys in Virginia.
 Our attorneys have secured millions of dollars for our clients over the years and will do the same for you.
 One of our cases included an $11 million medical malpractice settlement against a health maintenance organization.
 The organization failed to perform a pregnancy test on a patient before admitting her for heart surgery.
 The patient suffered a stroke during surgery and is now severely disabled.
-The $11 million we were able to recover will help offset our client’s medical expenses and lack of earning capacity.
+The $11 million we recovered will help offset our client’s medical expenses and lack of earning capacity.

 5 stars Doctor and Nurse Discussion Emergency Room Negligence